Groundbreaking airlines that no longer fly

 Virgin America, 2007-2018

-It wasn't as much a failure as a money-making sale that put an end to Virgin America.
-After being approached by several airlines interested in a takeover, Virgin America was acquired by Alaska Airlines for a purchase price of £1.9 billion ($2.6bn) in 2016.
-They slowly retired the brand, painting over the fleet livery with their logo and colours.
+It wasn't so much a failure as a money-making sale that put an end to Virgin America.
+After being approached by several airlines interested in a takeover, Virgin America was acquired by Alaska Airlines for a purchase price of £1.9 billion ($2.6bn) in 2016, who slowly retired the brand, painting over the fleet livery with their logo and colours.
 Sir Richard Branson expressed his sadness with an open letter published on his Virgin blog titled Dear Virgin America.

 Wow Air, 2011-2019

-When the Icelandic budget airline Wow Air collapsed on Thursday 28 March 2019, hundreds of passengers were left stranded.
-The low-cost carrier initially announced at 6am local time that it was just cancelling its 15 flights for that day, which included three out of the US.
-With tickets still on sale for other flights as of 7am, grounded travellers scrambled for refunds or to book themselves onto the next available departure.
-Within an hour, however, there were no further flights available, and Wow Air ceased its operations.
+When the Icelandic budget airline Wow Air collapsed on 28 March 2019, hundreds of passengers were left stranded.
+The low-cost carrier initially announced at 6am local time that it was just cancelling its 15 flights for that day, which included three from the US.
+With tickets still on sale for other flights as of 7am, grounded travellers scrambled for refunds or to book themselves onto the next available departure, but within an hour there were no flights available and Wow Air ceased operations.

 Wow Air, 2011-2019

-The airline had been blighted by debt for some time before finally succumbing to its financial woes.
+The airline had been blighted by debt for some time before finally succumbing.
 While its tickets froze at bargain prices, Wow Air made 111 employees redundant in 2018 and slashed its fleet size by nearly half.
 The company’s chief executive blamed the small carrier’s eventual failure on its global expansion, which required bigger jets and greater volumes of fuel.
-The day before it died, Wow Air landed what would be its final ever flight – a service from Reykjavik to Detroit.

 Alitalia, 1947-2021